jonasthewolf/gsn2x/README.md

 Every element is defined by a prefix (as shown in the list above) and a number.
 Actually, the number can be an arbitrary identifier then.

 The (optional) `supportedBy` gives a list of the supporting arguments.
+Thus, Goal, Strategy and Solution can be listed here.

-The (optional) `inContextOf` links justifications, context or assumptions.
+The (optional) `inContextOf` links justifications, contexts or assumptions.

     G1:
       text: This is a Goal